• Skip to primary navigation

 Mexican Green Beans

-Mexican green beans is a vegetable dish that has bold flavors and an amazing fresh and spicy taste.
-They are sauteed with onions, jalapeño and bell peppers.
+These Mexican Green Beans is a vegetable dish that has bold flavors and an amazing fresh and spicy taste.
+They are sautéed with onions, jalapeño and bell peppers.
 This quick and easy side dish is ready in less than 20 minutes and goes well with any of your favorite main dishes.

 Mexican green beans and peppers on white platter.